Please use the Contact Form to get in touch with me about any Indexing or other writing projects you’d like to discuss.

 I’ve been involved in the technical publishing industry beginning in 1996, having been a Technical Reviewer and Chapter and Case Study author for Wrox Press.
 I’ve also performed Indexing on a number of smaller independent projects as well.

 The Indexing samples below were were completed as a personal project, and illustrate the results of correcting an Index which has already been started.
 In this case, the original Index had apparently been included in the first edition of the book as-is in the publishing process without being completed.
 It was then included in subsequent editions without verification.
-The new Index was then used as a basis for creating a specialty Index from the full Index, while a separate Photo & Illustration List was developed from the book itself.
+I created a new Index, which was then used as a basis for creating a specialty Index from the full Index, while a separate Photo & Illustration List was developed from the book itself.
 I’ve elected to make these items available for other owners and readers of this wonderful award-winning book on “The Foods of Greece”.

 Unofficial Corrected Index, New Recipe Index, and New Photo and Illustration List for “The Foods Of Greece”, by Aglaia Kremezi